 The Independent Commission for Reform of International Corporation Tax (ICRICT) has advocated for a global unitary tax rate to standardise contributions across the world.
 A unitary rate will disincentivise companies from moving their operational HQs to countries with lower corporate tax rates.
-The commission suggests that if this is not yet achievable globally, the US and EU should take the lead.
+The commission suggests that if this is not yet achievable globally, the US and the EU should take the lead.

 However, in the EU’s case, the difficulties of implementing this become obvious.
 The investigation into Apple also ruled that "Ireland granted illegal tax benefits to Apple", through BEPS tools such as “Double Irish”.
-Apple’s fine was ordered to be repaid to the Irish state, yet the Dail Eireann voted to reject payment, honouring agreements which initially lured Apple to the Republic.
+Apple’s fine was ordered to be repaid to the Irish state, yet the Dail Eireann voted to reject the payment, honouring agreements which initially lured Apple to the Republic.

 National opposition persists